nityagulati/huddle-single-column/README.md

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.
-This page started life as a Frontend Mentor Challenge. 🎉
+This page started life as a Frontend Mentor Challenge. 🎉 Coded by [Nitya Gulati](https://nityagulati.github.io/).

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

 **To do these challenges, you need a basic understanding of HTML, CSS and (sometimes) JavaScript.**

+## Where to find everything

+Your task is to build out the project to the designs inside the `/design` folder.
+You will find both a mobile and a desktop version of the design to work to.

+You can access all the required assets and the style guide on the Frontend Mentor website.

 ## Sharing your solution